-Digital Experience Intelligence Software
+Leverage Digital Experience Intelligence Software for Enhanced Precision in Experience Optimization

-Additional benefits to using this software include:
+Additional benefits to FullStory:

-Teams like brand and design, customer experience (CX), and user experience (UX) are often starved for key behavioral data needed so they can deliver a flawless digital experience to your brand’s customers.
+- Providing key customer behavioral insights to creative teams – Teams like branding and design, customer experience (CX), and user experience (UX) are often starved for key behavioral data which is needed to deliver a flawless digital customer experience

-Basic Strengths of Google Analytics (Universal)
+Basic Strengths of Google Analytics

 - Aggregating performance across marketing channels